network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 Desired properties of "working condition":

-- Should not waste traffic, since the person may be paying for it
+- Should not waste traffic, because the person may be paying for it.
 - Should finish within a short time to avoid impacting other people on the same network, to avoid varying network conditions, and not try the person's patience.